seungjaeryanlee/endtoend.ai/_posts/2018-07-04-ai-for-prosthetics-2.md

 * **Week 2: Understanding the Action Space**
 * [Week 3-4: Understanding the Observation Space](/blog/ai-for-prosthetics-3)

 ## Muscles

 [Last week](/blog/ai-for-prosthetics-1), we saw how a valid action has 19 numbers, each between 0 and 1.
 The 19 numbers represented the amount of force to put to each muscle.
-I know barely anything about muscles, so I decided to manually go through all the muscles to understand the effects of each muscle.
+I know barely anything about muscles, so I decided to manually go through all the muscles to gain some intuition about the effects of each muscle.

 #### Index 0